- Home

 Christmas is a time to treat yourself – and these baked treats are the ultimate festive indulgence!

-Whether you want to bake a cake to give to a loved one, are looking for a fun and easy recipe to make with your grandkids, or just fancy baking for yourself, these 10 recipes are all delicious.
+Whether you want to bake a cake for a loved one, are looking for a fun and easy recipe to make with your grandkids, or just fancy treating yourself, these 10 recipes are all delicious.
 Plus, they’ll have your home smelling gorgeous!

-For additional festive baking ideas, check out our article, 12 Christmas recipe ideas to bring festive cheer to your kitchen.
-You might also enjoy our article, 18 homemade Christmas gift ideas, which has plenty of ideas for what to make your loved ones – including gingerbread fudge and Christmas jams.
+For additional festive baking ideas, check out our article: 12 Christmas recipe ideas to bring festive cheer to your kitchen.
+You might also enjoy our article, 18 homemade Christmas gift ideas, which has plenty of inspiration for what to make your loved ones – including gingerbread fudge and Christmas jams.

 If you’re feeling Christmassy, why not check out our Christmas events over on Rest Less Events?
-From a Christmas quiz to a talk on Christmas in Africa, there’s something for everyone!
+From baking demonstrations to festive talks, there’s something for everyone here!

-Do you have any Christmas baking recipes you’d like to share with us – or are you planning on making any of the recipes featured above?
+Do you have any Christmas baking recipes you’d like to share with us?
+Or are you planning to make any of the recipes featured above?
 We’d love to hear about your Christmas creations in the comments below!